HimasRafeek/butterCake-Legacy/README.md

 [![Backers on Open Collective](https://opencollective.com/butterCake/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/butterCake/sponsors/badge.svg)](#sponsors)

-### Butter Cake is a lightweight modular CSS framework which helps web developers create responsive, flexible mobile first web applications in an easy way, and built using Sass.
+### Butter Cake is an open source and lightweight modular toolkit for developing with HTML, CSS, and JS.
+Quickly prototype your ideas or build your entire app with our Sass variables and mixins, responsive grid system, extensive prebuilt components, Ready for the action!!

 ## Checkout the official website.
 ### [getButterCake.com](https://getbuttercake.com/?ref=readme)